Audix Spotlight: An Interview with Kyle Gerhart

 Engineer Kyle Gerhart is on his way to the 9:30 Club in Washington D.C., talking with us from his cell phone as the tour van drives into town.
 He's running sound for Zipper Club tonight, the direct support for rock band the Sounds (who are also known to rock an OM Series mic on stage).
 Kyle's stage is all-Audix, including the D Series on drums, OM6s on vocals, and a good stock of i5s.

 Originally from just outside Philadelphia, Kyle started as an engineer in various churches before touring with national acts.
-To date, the young engineer has worked with a wide range of artists, from singer-songwriter Ron Pope to rock bands Alien Ant Farm, Puddle of Mud, Drowning Pool, and POD on the Make America Rock tour.
+To date, the young engineer has worked with a wide range of artists, from singer-songwriter Ron Pope to rock bands Alien Ant Farm, Puddle of Mud, Drowning Pool, Saliva, Trapt, and Saving Abel on the Make America Rock tour.

 Kyle's fresh approach to live sound is seen in his ability to create an organic and well-rounded sound palette on stage.
 His favorite vocal mic to use is the OM6.
 "As an engineer, I like the fact that [the OM6] is a full regular-output microphone, which is nice for when you're not carrying your own console.
 If you crank the preamp on an OM7, sometimes, if it's not a good pre, the mic doesn't play as well; with the OM6, with it being regular output, I still have regular gain structure.
 The pattern and control of the mic is great, as well as the frequency response."